emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 When an app is signed by down-stream, down-stream maintainers may also alter an app before shipping it.
-Additionally up-stream may provide a custom build flavor for a specific down-stream, eg. to comply with down-stream policies.
+Additionally up-stream may provide a custom build flavor for a specific down-stream, e.g. to comply with down-stream policies.
 This in turn means that a specific version of an app can have very different properties depending on the distribution channel.